lukeed/uvu/docs/api.uvu.md

 > **Important:** Any `after` and `after.each` hooks will _always_ be invoked – including after failed assertions.

+Additionally, as of `uvu@0.3.0`, hooks will receive the suite's context value.
+Unlike the suite's tests, hooks are permitted to modify the `context` value directly, allowing you to organize and abstract hooks into reusable setup/teardown blocks.
+Please read [Context](#context-1) for examples and more information.

 ***Example: Lifecycle***

 The following implements all available hooks so that their call patterns can be recorded: